richdmartin13/swiftech/content/quickbytes/terms/how-we-work.md

 ### On-Site Meetings

-On-Site Meetings are scheduled through online scheduling, though they may be recommended as a follow-up to a consultation or a remote session.
+On-Site Meetings are scheduled as a follow-up to Remote Sessions where we were not able to assist you remotely.
 We bill in hourly increments at $50 to $150 per hour, depending on the project scope.
 This rate will be agreed on before any work is done.

 These sessions are intended for work that cannot be done without being physically present.
 On-Site sessions may be advised by DropByte Support, but may also be requested by clients.

-If a request for an On-Site Meeting is a new issue, we will first schedule a free consultation to discuss the details of the issue and gather information.
-After any issue-specific research is complete, we will schedule an On-Site meeting to address the problem.
-If you have already scheduled an On-Site meeting, we cannot offer a free consultation.

-If a request for an On-Site Meeting is a known issue (one that has been worked on by DropByte Support Experts previously) then you are welcome to schedule an On-Site meeting without any consultation.
+If a request for an On-Site Meeting is a known issue (one that has been worked on by DropByte Support Experts previously) then you are welcome to schedule an On-Site meeting without a prior Remote Session.

-### Consultations

-Free, 15-minute Consultations are only offered for initial discovery of problems.
-DropByte Support will not provide any advice or solutions during these meetings.
-Instead, Consultations are for the sole purpose of gathering information related to a specific issue or a variety of requests.

-Free Consultations are available for anyone, at the beginning of a project or for general information before a prospective project.
-However, we cannot offer free consultations for sessions or meetings that have already been scheduled.

-We may request a consultation with you before an On-Site Meeting if we feel we do not have enough information.
-Additionally, consultations may extend past their 15 minute scheduled time only if discovery is not complete, at the discretion of DropByte Support.
-DropByte reserves the right to end or bill for any Consultation in which advice is given or solutions are implemented.

 ### Cancellations